ElianCodes/ElianCodes-frontend/src/content/blog/24-02-09-2023-a-year-in-review.md

 *February*

-While I was in the audience of the JSWorld and VueJS Amsterdam conference.
-I was overwhelmed by so many amazing speakers and contributors to big open-source projects, that I was thinking to myself WTF am I doing here… I'm just this small guy contributing some typo fixes in the Astro docs repo.
+While in the audience of the JSWorld and VueJS Amsterdam conference, I was overwhelmed by so many amazing speakers and contributors to big open-source projects thinking to myself "WTF am I doing here… I'm just this small guy contributing some typo fixes in the Astro docs repo."
 So I started, there on the spot, redesigning and re-developing my website from the ground up.
-Astro 2.0 just came out with content collections.
+Astro 2.0 had just come out with content collections.
 So I started thinking about my new website, my new design, and everything.
 The result came out pretty cool.
 Eventually, I thought to myself, why shouldn’t I release this as a theme and open-source library myself?
 Maybe one day, this will be as big as Anthony open-sourcing the Nuxt dev tools on stage.

 It’s not as big and never will nor has to be, but it gets me fun tweets like this: